sleepyNajlio/LiveitMaghribi/README.md

-# Modern Barbershop Website
+# Liveit Maghribi

-A sleek, modern barbershop website built with Next.js 15, React 19, and Tailwind CSS.
-This project showcases a professional barbershop's services with smooth animations, responsive design, and an engaging user experience.
+A modern, creative platform for workshops and artistic experiences in Morocco.
+Built with Next.js 15, React 19, and Tailwind CSS, this project features a dynamic, responsive design, smooth animations, and a rich set of UI components.

 ## 🚀 Features

 - **Modern Tech Stack**

-  - Next.js 15 for optimal performance and SEO
+  - Next.js 15 for SSR, routing, and performance
-  - React 19 for cutting-edge UI components
+  - React 19 for UI development
-  - Tailwind CSS for responsive and beautiful styling
+  - Tailwind CSS for utility-first styling
-  - Framer Motion for smooth animations
-  - GSAP for advanced animations and transitions
+  - Framer Motion & GSAP for advanced animations

 - **UI Components**

-  - Radix UI components for accessible and customizable UI elements
+  - Radix UI for accessible, customizable UI
-  - Animate.css for additional animation effects
-  - Lucide React for beautiful icons
+  - Custom components for workshops, services, and more
-  - React Icons for comprehensive icon support
+  - Lucide React & React Icons for iconography

 - **Form Handling**
   - React Hook Form for efficient form management